-If you do go for a corded trimmer, be sure to note how long the cord is and check whether it enables you to trim freely in front of your mirror of choice.
+If you do go for a corded trimmer, be sure to note how long the cord is and ensure that it enables you to trim freely in front of your mirror of choice.

 With a short beard, you won’t be trimming for a period that would be impractical for a cordless trimmer.
-But it’s important to know how long you’ll be able to trim for with a fully charged trimmer.
-1 hour’s worth of trimming should be the bare minimum you should accept.
+But it’s important to know how long you’ll be able to trim with a fully charged trimmer.

 2. What lengths are you working with?

-There’s no use in buying a trimmer with size guards ranging up to 20mm when you want to rock a 1-inch beard (25mm).
+There’s no use in buying a trimmer with size guards ranging up to 20mm when you want to maintain a 1-inch beard (25mm).